“If you sell information products, are you responsible for your customers’ results?”

 If you often get refund requests where people say that the product wasn’t good enough, there’s probably something you should look at.

 But if the closest thing to a complaint you’ve ever heard is something like, “The audio in one of the bonus resources wasn’t cleaned of occasional audible breaths, so I won’t even look at the actual course materials.
 I want my money back.” you don’t need to worry about it.
-(Yes, that really is a practically-direct quote from a customer.)
+(Yes, that really is a nearly-verbatim quote from a customer.)

 You shouldn’t listen to people who evaluate your product without doing their best to go through it and implement it.